Axel-Negron/Particle-System/README.md

  This repository is part of a Programming Assignment for the Advanced Programming Course.
 A startup template was provided which I utilized then to build the particle system alongside with its other features.

 ## Features
--Repulsion/Attraction/Freefall/Near-Point Simulations
+* Repulsion/Attraction/Freefall/Near-Point Simulations
--Pause/Play features
+* Pause/Play features
--Draw mode utilizing particles
+* Draw mode utilizing particles
--Other
+* Other
--Gui
+* Gui

 ## Setup
 1. Clone this project inside an OpenFrameworks installation's "apps/myApps/" directory